Who Am I?

 Credentials and how I am qualified to critique your manuscript:

-Under Kay Bratt, I’ve written a total of twenty-one books, with nineteen of those published.
-Eleven of the nineteen are published under Amazon Publishing’s Lake Union imprint.
+Under Kay Bratt, I’ve written over twenty novels, with more than a million sold around the world.
+Eleven of the those are published under the Lake Union imprint.
 Two of my books have hit #2 in Amazon’s Overall Kindle Bestseller list.
 All but a few of my titles have been in the Top 100 Kindle Overall Bestseller list and all titles have placed #1 in multiple smaller categories.
 My publisher has worked with foreign houses to have my work translated into German, Estonian, Korean, Chinese, and Czechoslovakian.
 I am passionate about writing and I’ve found over the years that I take great pride and immense joy out of helping another author make their work the best it can be.

 Since 2009, I’ve had the pleasure of working with very well-known and top level developmental editors and copy editors.
 During the intense editing rounds, I’ve paid close attention to the techniques of polishing a story including character development and overall plotting.
 While I’ll always be a student to top editors, I feel I am ready to also take an editing role in a much smaller arena.
 To add to that, over the last ten years, I’ve critiqued manuscripts for personal author friends.
 The feedback has always been positive and rewarding, and you can see some testimonials at the bottom of this page.
 Therefore, since I enjoy the process and have learned so much through bringing my own works to market, I’ve decided to offer it as a service to others.